Church membership council: Decision

 Once a decision has been reached by the church membership council, the decision is announced to the accused person and the presiding officer explains the conditions that are imposed by the decision.
 The accused is also informed of his or her right to appeal the decision.
 Other members of the church may be notified of the decision in certain circumstances.

 Appeal

 An accused member may appeal the decision of the church membership council within 30 days of the decision being made.
-Appeals of a ward memberhsip council are made to the stake church membership council (i.e. the stake president and his two counselors).
+Appeals of a ward membership council are made to the stake church membership council (i.e. the stake president and his two counselors).
 An appeal of the decision of a stake or mission church membership council is to the church's First Presidency.
 An appeal of a decision of a church membership council convened by a branch president or a district president in a mission is to the mission president.
 The body hearing the appeal may vary the decision of the council in any way or let the original decision stand.